uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 $sbatch --array=0-$(($MAX_TASKS - 1)) line_word_count.job
 ```

-The below output comes from the SLURM job array script (line_word_count.job), where each task processes one line from random_file_2.txt.
+The below output comes from the Slurm job array script (line_word_count.job), where each task processes one line from random_file_2.txt.
 Since the file has 3 lines, SLURM created 3 tasks (Task 0, Task 1, Task 2), each counting words in its respective line.

 ```bash
 ### counts the number of lines in the file, for instance, random_file_2.txt